+Warranty service must be obtained:

-Service must be obtained within a reasonable time after discovery of the defect and prior to the applicable warranty expiration period.
-To help ensure your dealer provides the level of service you expect, here are some suggestions:
+- WITHIN a reasonable time after the discovery of a defect, and - BEFORE the applicable warranty period expires.

+To help your dealer provide you the best level of service, please do the following:

+Call ahead

-Call ahead...do not wait until you are ready to use your RV, as your dealer may not be able to schedule it in immediately.
-Generally, the service department is busiest on Mondays, Fridays and before the holidays.
+It is best to have your service performed several weeks before you plan to use your RV.
+Your dealer may need some time to get you in their schedule.
+Most service departments are busiest on Mondays, Fridays and before holidays.

+Be prepared

-Be prepared...have your warranty paperwork available, and provide the service center with any past repair history as it may assist the dealer technician in diagnosing the current issue.
+Keep your warranty and service history paperwork available.
+Past repairs and maintenance records may help the service technician diagnose a current issue.

+Make a list

-Make a list...provide a written list of repairs needed in specific order of priority, and be reasonable with repair expectations.
-If you need your RV returned by a specific time, discuss the situation with the dealer's service management as a second appointment may be necessary for work not completed or parts that may need ordered.
+Provide the dealer a prioritized list of all repairs needed.
+If you need your RV returned by a specific date, discuss this with the dealer's service management.
+A second appointment may be required to complete lower priority list items or if parts need to be ordered.